maxcom/lor-jamwiki/README_FIRST.txt

     vqwiki/src/lex
     ==============
     Contains the lexer source files from which the lexer (for example JFlex) will generate the java source code for later use in compilation and building.
     The lex directory only contains the core lexer.
-The "alt" subdirectory contains any alternative lexers distributed by the VQWiki project.
+The "alt" subdirectory contains any alternative lexers distributed by the JMWiki project.

     vqwiki/src/lib
     ==============